mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 **If you created an issue and it was closed with only a link to this page, please read this page carefully, because the person who closed your issue almost certainly believes that your issue does not follow the rules described here.**

-If Unison is not working the way you expect, here are steps to follow.
+Unison does have a history of being helpful to people who take the time to ask for help in the right channels and follow the guidance in this page.
+However, there are a only small number of people doing so, and the guidelines here are meant to maintain that willingness.

 # Understand the nature of the Unison project